 Secondly, it enables you to produce better content.
 In fact, 51% of brands say influencer content outperforms content that you create yourself.

-According to more than 2.1 million negative mentions about brands on social media.
+According to Freshdesk, each day, there are more than 2.1 million negative mentions about brands on social media.
 Influencers can help combat that wave and spread positive brand awareness much more efficiently than most businesses can do themselves.

 How to build your influencer marketing strategy